 Undergraduate Physics and Biological Physics at Georgetown

 Welcome to Undergraduate Physics at Georgetown!
-We're a collection of friendly and welcoming faculty and students working together to understand the mysteries of the Universe.
+We are a group of friendly and welcoming faculty and students working together to understand the mysteries of the Universe.
 Our students form a close-knit community in which the pursuit of excellence is more often cooperative than competitive.
-Since the number of majors we graduate each year (typically 10-20) is about the same size as our faculty, our students get a lot of personal attention, especially since all of our courses are taught by faculty members, not graduate students.
-The faculty also encourage undergraduates to get involved in their research, sometimes as early as freshman year.
+Since the number of majors we graduate each year (typically between 10 and 20) is about the same size as our faculty, our students get a lot of personal attention, especially since all of our courses are taught by faculty members, not graduate students.
+The faculty also encourage undergraduates to get involved in their research, as early as freshman year.
 Most of our majors take advantage of the fantastic opportunity to work directly with internationally-known faculty on cutting-edge research.
 Many of our students even become authors on published scientific papers and/or present their work at national and international meetings.

-If you're interested in becoming part of our community, feel free to visit us on the 5th floor of the Reiss Science Building, and please don't hesitate to contact the Director of Undergraduate Studies, Prof. David Egolf.
+If you’re interested in becoming part of our community, feel free to visit us on the 5th floor of the Reiss Science Building, and please don’t hesitate to contact the Director of Undergraduate Studies.